SumanClimate/Macarm64/README.md

-This describes the installation of the basic packages (zlib, szip, hdf5, netcdf and udunits) on new Mac system uses ARM64 (M1/M2) with intel compiler.
+This describes the installation of the basic packages (zlib, szip, hdf5, netcdf and udunits) on new Mac system uses ARM64 (M1/M2) with __intel compiler__.
 OneAPI intel compiler (version 2021.4.0) are used here.
 Importantly, installation netcdf-fortran using intel fortran is critical task.
 I checked that even it installed, it creates library issues while compiling/linking these netcdf fortran library to fortran code that handles netcdf data.
 After careful investigation with various versions of netcdf packages and other dependencies, I found netcdf-fortran-4.4.0.tar.gz which installs and links fortran code successfully.
 Follow the procedure:\
 ## INSTALLATION ##
 It is assumed that the system has icc, ifort and icpc installed. bash shell used here\
 export CC=icc FC=ifort F77=ifort F90=ifort CXX=icpc\